-David Hume, an 18th-century Scottish philosopher, said that human reason doesn’t actually direct motivations and behavior — rather, feelings do.
-Hume discovered this by observing his own mind in action, but since then, science has proven that he was right.
+David Hume, an 18th-century Scottish philosopher, proposed that human reason doesn’t actually direct motivations and behavior — rather, feelings do.
+Hume came to this conclusion by observing his own mind in action, but since then, science has proven that he was right.

 For example, Joshua Greene, a neuroscientist at Harvard, has extensively studied the interconnectedness of the dorsolateral prefrontal cortex, known as the seat of abstract reasoning, with the dopamine system.
 He says, “From a neural and evolutionary perspective, our reasoning systems are not independent logic machines.
 They are outgrowths of more primitive mammalian systems for selecting rewarding behaviors.”
 Luiz Pessoa, professor of psychology at the University of Maryland, similarly has written, “‘Affective’ brain regions participate in cognition, on the one hand, and ‘cognitive’ brain regions participate in emotion.”

-Both of these researchers have shown that reason and emotion both have a role to play in decision-making.
+Both Greene and Pessoa have shown that reason and emotion each have a role to play in decision-making.
 Reason influences motivations and behavior by triggering feelings that drive motivations and behavior.
 If you’re about to eat your third piece of carrot cake, and you use your reason to remind yourself how sick you felt after you last ate three pieces of carrot cake, the feeling of disgust will outweigh your feeling of desire to eat the cake.

 What does this have to do with content marketing?